AlloyTeam/eslint-config-alloy/README.md

 ### 2. Inherit [ESLint's philosophy][] and help everyone build their own rules

-Do you remember how ESLint defeated JSHint and became the most popular JS code inspection tool?
+Don't you remember how ESLint defeated JSHint and became the most popular JS code inspection tool?
 It is because of the plugin and configuration that ESLint advocates, which meets the individual needs of different technology stacks of different teams.

 Therefore, eslint-config-alloy also inherits the philosophy of ESLint.
 It will not emphasize the need to use our config.
 Instead, we help you to make your own config by reference our completed documents, examples, tests, websites, etc.